GaelReinaudi/Cache-Bot/README.md

 ```
 {
     type         : String (e.g. 'window')
+    , score      : Number (the average daily difference divded by the time we are noticing this difference over = $/day/day)
+                          (It is like amortizing the bad/good behavior)
     , approxAmnt : Number (e.g. 50)
-    , fact       : String (constant, e.g. chess notation ?+, ? is bad, ! is good, +/- is in/outcome)
-    , factStr    : String (temporary human readable version of the "fact")
+    , factStr    : String (temporary human readable version for debugging)
-    , oldDaily   : Number ($/day)
+    , dailyOld   : Number ($/day)
-    , newDaily   : Number ($/day)
+    , dailyNew   : Number ($/day)
-    , difDaily   : Number ($/day)
+    , dailyDif   : Number ($/day)
+    , flowEffect : Number (flow change)
-    , overDays?  : Number (e.g. 7 for a trend7)
+    , overDays   : Number (e.g. 7 for a trend7)
 }
 ```